stundenblume/platypus_doc/docs/source/rpi/index.rst

 ===============
-Setting Up the Raspberry Pi
+Raspberry Pi
 ===============

 ..
 WARNING::

-  @ To be done by Renan
+  @ To be done by Renan, Amory